felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.42.3-rc.2 =
+= 1.42.3 =

-(2019/04/20) Fixed an "Array to string conversion" error from the WP Recipe Maker integration module (Pro version).
+(2019/04/21) Fixed an "Array to string conversion" error from the WP Recipe Maker integration module (Pro version).

-= 1.42.2 =

-(2019/04/11) Fixed the addition of default 'aggregateRating' and 'review' property values to only the main entity and specific Schema types.